-By working closely with the archaeology and history/architecture staff, I have greatly expanded my knowledge of artifact analysis and processing as well as the relevant policies and laws pertaining to this type of work.
+What skills have you gained from working at ODOT?By working closely with the archaeology and history/architecture staff, I have greatly expanded my knowledge of artifact analysis and processing as well as the relevant policies and laws pertaining to this type of work.
 Since I hope to work for a governmental agency post-degree, I think that working in an environment where the interaction between the academic knowledge/research and practice is clear will help me navigate this boundary in the future.

-I've found that ODOT is a good model for project collaboration.
+What is the most surprising thing you've learned about ODOT?I've found that ODOT is a good model for project collaboration.
 Collaboration can be very hard to do outside of one's field, and I think that ODOT collaborates quite naturally and seamlessly.

-My academic background gave me the knowledge to work semi-independently on curation projects, but I definitely needed and welcomed the input from staff members.
+How have your educational experiences helped you here at ODOT?My academic background gave me the knowledge to work semi-independently on curation projects, but I definitely needed and welcomed the input from staff members.
 Some of the artifacts are really hard to identify!
 Through this process, I have learned so much about the history of Ohio.

-The experience and knowledge that I have gained at ODOT has allowed me the flexibility and stability to work on my degree while providing me with professional, practical experience.
+How have your experiences here at ODOT helped with your education?The experience and knowledge that I have gained at ODOT has allowed me the flexibility and stability to work on my degree while providing me with professional, practical experience.

-I would like to get a job in my field that pays decently with secure benefits and pay off my student loans within five years of graduation.
+What are your goals after graduation?I would like to get a job in my field that pays decently with secure benefits and pay off my student loans within five years of graduation.
 Besides those necessary things, I would love to visit Machu Picchu, Stonehenge and the Great Pyramids of Egypt.

-Other than working on my dissertation, I enjoy attending Columbus Blue Jackets games and getting outdoors by hiking and camping.
+What do you like to do in your spare time?Other than working on my dissertation, I enjoy attending Columbus Blue Jackets games and getting outdoors by hiking and camping.

 <<-Return to Spotlight on Interns